orchestracities/anubis/README.md

 See the [test file](config/opa-service/policy_test.rego) for more examples.

-To apply the policy to a specific API, allowed modes (according to WAC spec currently), are mapped to a specific HTTP method, e.g.:
+To apply the policy to a specific API, we map [W3C web access control spec](https://github.com/solid/web-access-control-spec) defined access modes, e.g. `acl:Write`, `acl:Read` to a specific HTTP method, e.g.:

   ```javascript
   scope_method := {"acl:Read": ["GET"], "acl:Write": ["POST"], "acl:Control": ["PUT", "DELETE"]}
   ```

+(In some use cases, this modes may not be enough, and you may need to define an extension of `acl` with modes needed in your APIs.)

 Specific rules are defined based on the spec of the API to protect, e.g.: